 Nicholas consecrated deacon;

 Nicholas consecrated bishop;

 Nicholas saving the drowning boy;

 As with other major saints, one also finds icons of Nicholas in the iconostasis form, showing him turned toward what would be a central image of the enthroned Jesus — that is, in the Deisis form, beseeching for favors on behalf of those who pray to Nicholas:

-In addition to the three main types of Nicholas icons, there is another one should know.
+In addition to the main types of Nicholas icons, there is another one should know.
 It is an image of Nicholas with his face turned slightly to the left (the “sinister” side), but with unusually large eyes looking to the right.
 This type — commonly called Nikola Otvratnuiy (Никола Отвратный) — “Nicholas the Turner” — arose among the Old Believers, and appears first near the end of the 18th century.

-So any old icon of this type you see will be an Old Believer icon.
-In icons of this type, the face is generally much larger than usual, leaving little space between it and the border.
-It usually has a severe, angry look.
+Any old icon of this type you see will be an Old Believer icon.
+In this type, the face is generally much larger than usual, leaving little space between it and the border.
+It commonly has a severe, angry look.
 The blessing hand may or may not be seen.
 When it is seen, the fingers will form the distinctive “Old Believer” sign of blessing — not that of the State Church.
 This type, with its rather threatening expression, has a particular reputation among old believers for repelling demons, misfortune, and all kinds of “filth.” Отвращать (otvrashchat) in Russian means to “ward off,” “avert,” “turn away,” so this “Turning” (Отвратный ) Nicholas “turns away” anything evil, in Old Believer tradition.

 One could write a thick book about the legendary history of Nicholas, but this should be enough for a quick introduction to his icons.